alejandraglezd/alejandraglezd/README.md

 ## Hello hello hello!
-### I'm a Visual Artist and Front-End Developer in the making
+### I'm a Visual Artist and Front-End Developer in the making who loves design
 ###
 ###
 ###